FISCO-BCOS/FISCO-BCOS-DOC/docs/manual/console.md

-revokeCNSManager                         Revoke permission for CNS by address. revokeDeployAndCreateManager             Revoke permission for deploy contract and create user table by address. revokeNodeManager                        Revoke permission for node configuration by address. revokePermissionManager                  Revoke permission for permission configuration by address. revokeSysConfigManager                   Revoke permission for system configuration by address. revokeUserTableManager                   Revoke permission for user table by table name and address. setSystemConfigByKey                     Set a system config. listContractWritePermission              Query the account list which have write permission of the contract. grantContractWritePermission             Grant the account the contract write permission. revokeContractWritePermission            Revoke the account the contract write permission. freezeContract                           Freeze the contract. unfreezeContract                         Unfreeze the contract. grantContractStatusManager               Grant contract authorization to the user. getContractStatus                        Get the status of the contract. listContractStatusManager                List the authorization of the contract. freezeAccount                            Freeze the account. unfreezeAccount                          Unfreeze the account. getAccountStatus                         Get status of the account. switch(s)                                Switch to a specific group by group ID.
+revokeCNSManager                         Revoke permission for CNS by address. revokeDeployAndCreateManager             Revoke permission for deploy contract and create user table by address. revokeNodeManager                        Revoke permission for node configuration by address. revokeSysConfigManager                   Revoke permission for system configuration by address. revokeUserTableManager                   Revoke permission for user table by table name and address. listContractWritePermission              Query the account list which have write permission of the contract. grantContractWritePermission             Grant the account the contract write permission. revokeContractWritePermission            Revoke the account the contract write permission. grantContractStatusManager               Grant contract authorization to the user. getContractStatus                        Get the status of the contract. listContractStatusManager                List the authorization of the contract. grantCommitteeMember                     Grant the account committee member revokeCommitteeMember                    Revoke the account from committee member listCommitteeMembers                     List all committee members grantOperator                            Grant the account operator revokeOperator                           Revoke the operator listOperators                            List all operators updateThreshold                          Update the threshold queryThreshold                           Query the threshold updateCommitteeMemberWeight              Update the committee member weight queryCommitteeMemberWeight               Query the committee member weight freezeAccount                            Freeze the account. unfreezeAccount                          Unfreeze the account. getAccountStatus                         GetAccountStatus of the account. freezeContract                           Freeze the contract. unfreezeContract                         Unfreeze the contract. switch(s)                                Switch to a specific group by group ID.
 [create sql]                             Create table by sql.
 [delete sql]                             Remove records by sql.